 There are several low-cost options for wireless Internet connectivity for your home.
-Please visit basic-internet website (http://basic-internet.com/jurupa/) for more information.
+Please visit everyoneon. for more information.
 Several applications on the Chromebook do work off-line (i.e. Google Apps for Education) and will sync when the student reconnects at school.